apache/arrow-site/_posts/2022-01-28-skyhook-bringing-computation-to-storage-with-apache-arrow.md

 For example, when querying a dataset on a storage system like Ceph or Amazon S3, all the work of filtering data gets done by the client.
 Data has to be transferred over the network, and then the client has to spend precious CPU cycles decoding it, only to throw it away in the end due to a filter.
-While formats like Apache Parquet enable some optimizations here, fundamentally, the responsibility is all on the client.
+While formats like Apache Parquet enable some optimizations, fundamentally, the responsibility is all on the client.
 Meanwhile, even though the storage system has its own compute capabilities, it’s relegated to just serving “dumb bytes”.

 Thanks to the [Center for Research in Open Source Software][cross] (CROSS) at the University of California, Santa Cruz, Apache Arrow 7.0.0 includes Skyhook, an [Arrow Datasets][dataset] extension that solves this problem by using the storage layer to reduce client resource utilization.